 As it is, California and 26 other states require permission from parents or guardians for teens to enter a tanning booth.

 Whileneither Canada nor the provinces regulate the "fake bake'' industry, HealthCanada did put out guidelines for tanning booth operators in 1999.

 It recommends that clients consider talking to their family physicians about the risks of tanning before .

-outweigh the hazards.
+Robert Muzzatti,owner of Off Beach Tanning in Toronto, says the benefits of tanning "faroutweigh the hazards.
 The sun is the giver of all life,'' he said.
-"You absolutely
+"You absolutelyneed it to survive.''

 He says young people are likely worried about their skin colour because celebrities their age are permanently tanned.